richard-scryber/scryber.core/docs/document_model.rst

     </pdf:Document>

+The document has declared:

+* The on-loaded event for LoadDocument.
-Here the document has declared the on-loaded event; it has a heading with ID of Title; then a ForEach and List item which have binding events mapped.
+* It has a heading with ID of Title.
+* A ForEach with a databinding handler
+* And a List item inside the template which has binding mapped to another handler.

-In our controller we can declare explicitly our outlets (properties) and actions (methods).
+In our controller we declare explicitly our outlets (properties) and actions (methods).

 .. code-block:: csharp